-TRS provides in situ and ex situ heating solutions for the remediation of PFAS–impacted soils.
-In fact, the U.S. Patent and Trademark Office awarded TRS a patent for our PFAS thermal remediation solutions.
-Further, our patent-pending FlexHeater® thermal conduction heating (TCH) services can reduce PFAS concentrations by more than 99.99%.
+TRS provides in situ and ex situ heating solutions for the remediation of PFAS in soil.
+In fact, the U.S. Patent and Trademark Office awarded TRS a patent for our

 Projects

-In 2020, the Department of Defense, through its Environmental Security Technology Certification Program (ESTCP), awarded TRS and collaborators two projects, each focused on the thermal treatment of PFAS-impacted soil: in situ thermal treatment in the vadose zone and ex situ treatment of soil piles.
+thermal treatment of PFAS-impacted soil: in situ thermal treatment in the vadose zone and ex situ treatment of soil piles.

 Additional PFAS Remediation Resources